eddy-dot/eddy-dot.github.io/about/index.md

 Successful working in both team and self-directed settings.<br />

-Worry about the problem, not the solution.<br />
+Worry to solve the problem, not the solution.<br />

 ## Personal Details